Rohland/barky/README.md

 > ✅ @channel Previous outage resolved at 10:11:08.
 Duration was 1 minute.
 > See above for more details about affected services.

+### Web Interface

+A simple web interface is exposed on the configured port (defaults to 3000, editable using the global config) that presents a combined output of all alerts and their current status.
+It enables dynamic muting/un-muting of alerts, and provides a summary of active, resolved and muted alerts.
+The UI is updated every 10 seconds.

+Security of this interface is left in the hands of the user.

 ## Integration Testing

 Configure a local `.env.local` file with the configuration as outlined in the documentation above, and then execute